Pride & Gender Equity Center

 If you feel there's something the PAGE Center can do for you, please don't hesitate to contact us.

-We are located in CUB 232, and we are open
+We are located in CUB 232 and are Spring 2023 hours are

 We are located on Susquehannock land, land that originally belonged to the Seneca-Cayuga Nation .
 We remain committed to working alongside their elders and youth to restore the sovereignty of all Indigenous and First Nation peoples